-- 1. If your ViewDS installation is licensed for more than just Access Proxy, click Server View at the bottom or the right pane.
+- At the bottom or the right pane, click the Server View button.
 (When ViewDS is licensed for just Access Proxy, this button is unavailable.) - 2.
 In the left pane, click the server. - 3.
-In the right pane, click the Configuration tab and then click Runtime Settings.
+In the right pane, click the Configuration tab. - 4.
+Below the Configuration tab, click Runtime Settings.